Welcome to a chapter of the e-book Disaster Investigation.

 The Estonian prime minister (or President) appointed three persons, who were very much involved with the 'Estonia' and its operations and safety to investigate an accident to the same ship.

 The Finnish and Swedish members did not complain about this conflict of interest among the Estonian members.
-Why did the Estonian government appoint three investigators, which were in fact going to investigate themselves?
-These persons were easy to manipulate - and two of them later left the Commission.
+Why did the Estonian government appoint three investigators, which were in fact threee gangsters going to investigate themselves?
+These persons were easy to manipulate - and two of them later left the Commission and died soon after

 The three observers from the Estonian, Finnish and Swedish national maritime administrations were probably also part of the numerous conflicts of interest - because there was more than one!
 The Finnish maritime administration had once approved the ship and certified it 1980-1993, the Swedes had checked the ferry several times at PSC and particular Swedish surveys without any remarks and the Estonians had issued the certificates.
 Probably the observers from Denmark and Norway then left the Commission - they did not want to attend a manipulated investigation by their colleagues.
 Because the manipulations must have been obvious to them from the beginning.